-Under Tortorella, the Rangers lost in the Eastern Conference final to New Jersey in 2012; lost twice in the first round of the playoffs to Washington (2009, 2011); lost in the second round to the Boston Bruins this season; and missed the playoffs entirely in 2010.
+Under Tortorella, the Rangers lost in the conference final to New Jersey in 2012; lost twice in the first round of the Eastern Conference playoffs to Washington (2009, 2011); lost in the second round to the Boston Bruins this season; and missed the playoffs entirely in 2010.

 The reason for his demise?
 Look no further than that Boston series, which the Rangers lost in five games.